fiolj/sparta/docs/source/dump_image.rst

 to still see the particles in the grid cell.
 For 3d, the grid cell is drawn as a solid brick, which will obscure the particles inside it.

+Only grid cells in a grid group can be drawn using the :ref:`dump_modify gridgroup<dump-modify>` command.
 Only grid cells in a geometric region can be drawn using the :ref:`dump_modify region<dump-modify>` command.

 The *gridx* and *gridy* and *gridz* keywords turn on the drawing of of a 2d plane of grid cells at the specified coordinate.
 This is a way